 - Follow us on Facebook and Twitter

 PUBLIC INVOLVEMENT MEETINGS

 Public involvement meetings are community-wide meetings designed to provide the general public with information about the Eastern Corridor Program and the progress of its core projects.
 Public involvement meetings are in-person opportunities to ask questions and provide Program representatives with information to be considered during the Program development process.
-Public involvement meetings will be held periodically throughout the project development process, generally prior to key junctures in the decision-making process.
+Public involvement meetings are held periodically throughout the project development process.

 Click here to sign up and be notified when the Public Involvement meeting dates have been set.

 To review materials from past public involvement activities and meetings, visit the project page links below: